karllhughes/side-project-checklist/sales-checklist.md

 ## Post-Launch

-This section pairs nicely with the [Post-Luanch section of the Marketing Checklist](https://www.sideprojectchecklist.com/marketing-checklist).
+This section pairs nicely with the [Post-Launch section of the Marketing Checklist](https://www.sideprojectchecklist.com/marketing-checklist).
 Sales and marketing are really two sides of the same coin, so you'll probably need a little of both.

 ### Direct Outreach